- Are dachshunds huntings dogs?

 Related post: Can Dachshunds Be Service Dogs

 There are several other breeds of dogs that can be used for hunting, but dachshunds are claimed to be one of the best, especially when it comes to hunting smaller prey.
 The doxies have particularly proven their worth in blood tracking, earthwork, and hawking.

 There are some specific characteristics of these dogs that make them exceptionally good hunters.
 First of all, there is the shape of the dog.
 Its center of gravity is so low that they never lose balance, even when running on dangerous terrains.

-Apart from these, another trait of doxies is that they love to dig.
-So, smaller, hiding animals cannot get away from these dogs.
+Apart from these, another trait of wiener dogs is that they love to dig.
+So, smaller, hiding animals cannot get away from them.
 Most importantly, they let their powerful legs and strong jaws do the talking when cornered by some tough foe.
 In confined spaces, too, they get away with hunting quick animals much too easily.

 Can You Train A Dachshund to Hunt?

 Yes, dachshunds can be trained to hunt.
 But it is something that must be done with someone with experience and the necessary accreditations.
 Training a hunting dog is not something you can do yourself.